selfspy/selfspy/README.md

 ### What is this?
-Selfspy is a daemon for Unix/X11 that continuously monitors and stores what you are doing on your computer.
+Selfspy is a daemon for Unix/X11 and (thanks to @ljos!)
+Mac OS X, that continuously monitors and stores what you are doing on your computer.
 This way, you can get all sorts of nifty statistics and reminders on what you have been up to.
 It is inspired by the [Quantified Self](http://en.wikipedia.org/wiki/Quantified_Self)-movement and [Stephen Wolfram's personal key logging](http://blog.stephenwolfram.com/2012/03/the-personal-analytics-of-my-life/).

 See Example Statistics, below, for some of the fabulous things you can do with this data.

-*If you are a Windows or OSX programmer, I think that it would be fairly easy to get Selfspy to run there too, by creating an alternative to the X11-specific sniff_x.py.
+*If you are a Windows programmer, I think that it would be fairly easy to get Selfspy to run there too, by creating an alternative to sniff_x.py and sniff_cocoa.py.
 If anyone wants to experiment with that, I look forward to your patches.*

 ### Installing Selfspy

-I have a PPA for Ubuntu here:
+I have a PPA for Ubuntu 12.04 here: https://launchpad.net/~gurgeh/+archive/selfspy
-https://launchpad.net/~gurgeh/+archive/selfspy

 If you run ArchLinux, here is an AUR package: